The Reliability of Remotely Piloted Aircraft System Performance under Aeronautical Communication Uncertainties: Monte Carlo Simulations

 \subsubsection{Mission Success Rate}

 Mission success rate is a straightforward performance indicator.
 It quantifies how frequently an operation meets the intended goals, thereby informing engineers or decision-makers on overall system reliability expectations, and the regions in need of improvement \citep{chamberlain1966space, jacklin2019small, zhao2020mission}.
+Related formulations for phased-mission systems (PMS), commonly found in aerospace applications, have been studied using Semi-Markov Processes for non-exponential component lifetimes \citep{li_reliability_2018} and Markov regenerative processes for missions subjected to random shocks \citep{li_reliability_2018-1}.
+Moreover, Bayesian networks have been employed to evaluate complex multi-state system reliability under common cause failures and epistemic uncertainties \citep{mi_reliability_2018}, and to assess the reliability of redundant control systems \citep{cai_using_2012}.
 In this work, mission success rate is calculated as the ratio between completed simulations and total number of simulations for any given parameter pair $\varepsilon$ and $P_A$.
 It stands for the percentage or proportion of attempts that meet the predefine success criteria given above.

 As shown in \Cref{fig: mission-success-contour-lines}, the probability of mission success decreases monotonically as the random variables $\varepsilon$ and $P_A$ increase.
 Moreover, once these variables exceed a certain threshold, the success rate deteriorates sharply, with the rate of deterioration continuing to accelerate thereafter.